Inside Out: New Frontiers in the Comparative Physiology of the Vertebrate Gut

 Early-career researchers

-We offer 10 funded places for early-career researchers (PhD, postdocs and PIs in the first 3 years of their first appointment) to attend our Workshops along with the 20 invited speakers.
+We offer 10 funded places for early-career researchers (PhD students, postdocs and PIs in the first 3 years of their first appointment) to attend our Workshops along with the 20 invited speakers.
 We just ask that you pay for your own travel costs.
 Please complete the application form and attach a one page CV and an abstract.
-PhD and postdoc applicants should include a letter of support from their supervisor
+PhD students and postdoc applicants should include a letter of support from their supervisor

 All attendees are expected to actively contribute to the Workshops by asking questions at presentation sessions and taking part in discussions.